flowchart TB

 Human Resource Management (HRM) is the managerial process of planning for, acquiring, developing, motivating and retaining the people an organisation needs to achieve its goals.
-It is the function that treats the workforce not as a cost to be minimised but as an asset — the only asset whose value can rise or fall depending on how it is managed.
+It treats the workforce not as a cost to be minimised but as an asset — the only asset whose value can rise or fall depending on how it is managed.
+The shift from Personnel Management → Human Resource Management → Strategic HRM → Human Capital Management → People Operations reflects a steady movement from control-and-compliance to strategic, employee-centred practice.

 |---|---|---|

-- People-oriented.
-The unit of analysis is the human being, with all the variability that brings.
+- People-oriented — the unit of analysis is the human being.

-- Continuous process.
-Hiring, training, appraisal, motivation and separation never close; the cycle restarts the day a new vacancy opens.
+- Continuous — never a one-off; the cycle restarts the day a vacancy opens.

-The scope of HRM is wide.
-The Indian Institute of Personnel Management classified it into three broad areas — personnel, welfare and industrial relations — and modern textbooks add a fourth: strategic and developmental.
+The Indian Institute of Personnel Management classified the field into three domains — personnel, welfare and industrial relations; modern texts add a fourth — strategic / developmental.

 |---|---|---|